 Our goal is to be the leading specialty value retailer of apparel, accessories and home trends with a primary consumer base of African American and Latinx families in the United States.
-We are committed to strengthening the communities we work in, developing our employees and making operational improvements to minimize our environmental impact.
-We also maintain governance practices and policies in line with the expectations of our stockholders, and actively engage with them regarding our business as well as the corporate social responsibility (CSR) issues that are important to them.
+We are committed to strengthening the communities in which we work, developing our employees and making operational improvements to minimize our environmental impact.
+We also maintain governance practices and policies in line with the expectations of our stockholders, and we actively engage with them regarding our business and the corporate social responsibility ("CSR") issues that are important to them.
 For additional discussion on our stockholder engagement, please see "Stockholder Engagement" above.